Dobutamine Stress Echocardiogram

 A dobutamine stress echocardiogram (DSE) may be done on an outpatient basis or as part of your hospital stay.
-Procedures may vary depending on your condition and your doctor's practices.
+Steps may vary depending on your condition and your doctor's practices.

 Generally, a DSE follows this process:

-- You will be asked to remove any jewelry or other objects that may interfere with the procedure.
+- You will be asked to remove any jewelry or other objects that may interfere with the test.
 You may wear your glasses, dentures, or hearing aids if you use any of these.

 - You will be asked to remove clothing from the waist up and will be given a gown to wear.

-- An intravenous (IV) line will be started in your hand or arm prior to the procedure.
+- An intravenous (IV) line will be started in your hand or arm before the test.
 It’s needed for injection of the dobutamine and to give you IV fluids, if needed.